ffreemt/scrape-glosbe-dict/README.md

 ## Miscellany

 * A retry mechanism (via pypi `tenacity`) is built-in to fetch info from glosbe.
 Refer to the source file for details.
-* Local cache (via pypi `joblib`) is used so that you can interrupt anytime and contniue later.
+* Local cache (via pypi `joblib`) is used so that you can interrupt anytime and continue later.
-* Scraping is often frowneds upon and sometimes can result in your IP banned from the website.
+* Scraping is often frowneds upon and sometimes can result in your IP being banned from the website.
 Use this package at your own discretion.